microsoft/rushjs.io-website/pages/configs/rush_json.md

      * They are case-insensitive anchored JavaScript RegExps.
 Example: ".*@example\.com" *
      * IMPORTANT: Because these are regular expressions encoded as JSON string literals,
-     * RegExp escapes need two backspashes, and ordinary periods should be "\\.".
+     * RegExp escapes need two backslashes, and ordinary periods should be "\\.".
      */
     // "allowedEmailRegExps": [
     //   "[^@]+@users\\.noreply\\.github\\.com",